Load

 alternate Text

-What part of the load is considered constant with constant power, constant current or constant impedance is defined as follows:
+What part of the load is considered constant with constant power, constant current or constant impedance is defined as follows.
+This is considered separately for active and reactive power:

 The load power values are then defines as: